Willing to Forgive

 "Willing to Forgive" is a song by American singer-songwriter Aretha Franklin from her seventh compilation album, Greatest Hits: 1980–1994 (1994).
-It was released as the album's second single in May 1994 by Arista Records.
-Written and produced by Babyface and Daryl Simmons, it became a hit in the, reaching number 26 on the Billboard Hot 100 and number five on the Billboard Hot R&B/Hip-Hop Songs chart.
-It also charted in the UK, reaching number 17.
+The song was released as the album's second single in May 1994, by Arista Records.
+Written and produced by Babyface and Daryl Simmons, it became a hit in the United States, reaching numbers 26 and 41 on the Billboard Hot 100 and Cash Box Top 100, and number five on the Billboard Hot R&B/Hip-Hop Songs chart.
+It also charted in the UK, reaching number 17 on the UK Singles Chart.
 On the Eurochart Hot 100, "Willing to Forgive" peaked at number 49 in July 1994.
+The accompanying music video was directed by Jim Shea.

 Critical reception

 Jose F. Promis from AllMusic deemed the song an "assembly-line ballad".
-A reviewer from Billboard declared it as "superb" and "infectious".
+A reviewer from Billboard magazine complimented it as "superb" and "infectious".
 Dave Sholin from the Gavin Report commented, "Close to beginning her fourth decade as the reigning Queen Of Soul, it's a special song like this one, penned by Babyface and Daryl Simmons, that really allows Aretha to utilize her amazing vocal range.
 Her finest effort in many a moon should put her back on Top 40 in a big way."
-Another reviewers, Bill Speed and John Martinucci concluded with that the singer "presents "Willing To Forgive" tenderly but with the in-your-face honesty that has become her soulful trademark."
+Another Gavin Report reviewers, Bill Speed and John Martinucci concluded with that the singer "presents 'Willing to Forgive' tenderly but with the in-your-face honesty that has become her soulful trademark."

 Pan-European magazine Music & Media wrote, "Whereas most contemporary dance singers give everything at the wrong time, Aretha wonderfully restrains herself on this entrancing ballad.
 It's all about dosing your vocal power."
-Alan Jones from Music Week stated, "A powerful R&B ballad draws a scorching performance from Aretha, whose commitment and attack do her credit."
-James Hamilton from the RM Dance Update described it as a "pleasant enough 76bpm radio ballad".
+Alan Jones from Music Week gave it a score of four out of five, stating, "A powerful R&B ballad draws a scorching performance from Aretha, whose commitment and attack do her credit."
+James Hamilton from the Record Mirror Dance Update named it a "pleasant enough 76bpm radio ballad" in his weekly dance column.